 The Child Care Income Report excludes from consideration customers funded through Child Protective Services, foster care, or the Workforce Innovation and Opportunity Act (WIOA) Dislocated Worker program—funding sources that are not subject to the federal income eligibility limits.
 The methodology for generating the report is to compare all currently available income sources for the parent and/or custodian of a child care recipient to the 85 percent SMI level, using the known family size as identified in TWIST.
 Currently available income sources for generating the report include UI wage records.

-Note: The Child Care Income Report is prepared using the federal 85 percent SMI limitation for the known family size.
-Individual Boards may establish their own income limitations, which can be more restrictive than the federal limits for receiving subsidized child care.

 If the SSN and both instances of customer surname match exactly, a record continues through the report process.
 If a record does not have a 100 percent match on SSN and surname but SSN and at least 75 percent of the characters in the surnames match, it is considered a match and continues through the remaining process.
 (Previously, if the surnames did not match exactly, the record was excluded from the report.)

-Relative Care Income Report

-Purpose and Discussion

-The Relative Care Income Report is a tool to assist Boards in the oversight of CCDF funds.

-RID’s BSS sends this report to Boards quarterly.
-The goal of the report is to identify and assess self-arranged providers most at risk of receiving child care payments but not actually providing care due to other employment.
-The report attempts to address one of the risks associated with relative providers; however, being listed on the report does not by itself indicate any impropriety.

-Methodology

-Relative providers providing full-time care during the quarter tested are matched by tax identification number to taxable wages.
-Relative providers who receive more than $4,000 in taxable wages and more than $750 in child care payments during the quarter tested are listed on the report.
-The parameters of the methodology do not represent official rules on allowable income or billable care but rather establish a baseline to identify relative providers who pose the most risk.

-Send inquiries regarding this TA Bulletin to .
+Send inquiries regarding this TA Bulletin to childcare.programassistance@twc.texas.gov.

 Rescissions:

-TA Bulletin 200TA Bulletin 258
+TA Bulletin 276